maryammod/personal-website/content/posts/slic-papers-using-for-plant-classification.md

 ---
-title: SLIC papers using for plant classification
+title: Hybrid approches using for plant classification
 description: >-
   There are the links of papers using hybrid machine learning approaches for plant classifiction.